xolox/vim-lua-inspect/README.md

 The Vim plug-in `luainspect.vim` uses the [LuaInspect](http://lua-users.org/wiki/LuaInspect) tool to (automatically) perform semantic highlighting of variables in Lua source code.
 It was inspired by [lua2-mode](http://www.enyo.de/fw/software/lua-emacs/lua2-mode.html) (for [Emacs](http://www.gnu.org/software/emacs/)) and the [SciTE](http://www.scintilla.org/SciTE.html) plug-in included with LuaInspect.
 In addition to the semantic highlighting the following features are currently supported:

- * If the text cursor is on a variable while the highlighting is refreshed then all occurrences of the variable will be marked in the style of [Vim's cursorline option](http://vimdoc.sourceforge.net/htmldoc/options.html#%27cursorline%27).

  * Press `<F2>` with the text cursor on a variable and the plug-in will prompt you to rename the variable.

  * Press `gd` (in normal mode) with the text cursor on a variable and you'll jump to its declaration / first occurrence.

+ * When you hover over a variable with the mouse cursor in graphical Vim, information about the variable is displayed in a tooltip.

+ * If the text cursor is on a variable while the highlighting is refreshed then all occurrences of the variable will be marked in the style of [Vim's cursorline option](http://vimdoc.sourceforge.net/htmldoc/options.html#%27cursorline%27).

  * When a syntax error is found (during highlighting or using the rename functionality) the lines where the error is reported will be marked like a spelling error.